tobini/TruffleMATE/README.md

 TruffleMate is an implementation of the Mate approach in Truffle that started as a branch from the [TruffleSOM] VM.

-This repository contains an extension to the [Truffle][T]-based implementation of SOM, including SOM's standard library, a number of examples and the Mate v1 Metaobject protocol[M].
+This repository contains an extension to the [Truffle][T]-based implementation of SOM, including SOM's standard library, a number of examples and the Mate v1 Metaobject protocol[MOP].

 Obtaining and Running TruffleMate
 --------------------------------